MeghaUkkali9/Multi-Agent-Research-Analysis-Report-Generation-System/README.md

 7. Once the workflow finishes, open `app_url`.

 **To stop paying for it:** run `terraform destroy` inside `infra/`.
-That deletes everything, including the pushed images and the secret values — bringing it back means `terraform apply`, redoing step 5, and pushing again (or just re-running the last GitHub Actions run).
+That deletes everything, including the pushed images and the secret values.

 A few things this setup doesn't do:
 - No HTTPS.
 The load balancer only does plain HTTP.
-Adding HTTPS needs a real domain and a certificate — skipped here to keep the focus on the CI/CD part itself.
+Adding HTTPS needs a real domain and a certificate.
 - Nothing is saved permanently, same as Render, actually worse: `users.db` and generated reports live on the container's own disk, which disappears every time it redeploys or restarts.
 Making that permanent means switching